Fiancée (K1) Visa

 - You have met your fiancée in person within the previous two years.

 - You and your fiancée are both legally free to marry.

 - You and your fiancée both have a sincere intent to marry within 90 days of your fiancée’s arrival in the U.S.

 - You can meet the minimum income requirement for a K1 visa.

 U.S. Citizenship and Immigration Services (USCIS)

-The K1 visa petition is filed at one of the five USCIS Centers that between them process all of the K visa petitions in the U.S. If there are any missing documents or incorrect paperwork, you will receive a Request for Evidence (“RFE”).
+The K1 visa petition is filed at the proper USCIS Centers.
+If there are any missing documents or incorrect paperwork, you will receive a Request for Evidence (“RFE”).
 Each RFE will delay the approval of your K1 visa petition, and ultimately the approval and issuance of your K1 fiancée visa, by 6-12 months.

 National Visa Center (NVC)